 "There's something so joyful and expressive about a festive red lip!" says Gucci, who suddenly finds herself reaching for a bolder and brighter shade around the holidays.
 "Even if you're not someone who might normally entertain the idea of a vibrant pop of color, it feels like a free pass to try something special and go full-on."
-This month, with a new limited edition Lip Suede Bordeaux palette joining the original Lip Suede Les Rouges lineup, there have never been more scene-stealing options for finding the perfect shade.
+Whether you opt for the original matte Lip Suede Les Rouges palette or a sheer pop of color via Squeaky Clean Lip Balm in Pipsqueak, there have never been more scene-stealing options for finding the perfect shade.
 Here, Gucci shares her best pro tricks for prepping your lips, choosing the right red, and fool proofing your makeup through the New Year Eve's countdown and beyond.

 There's More Than One Perfect Red